 MedicAlert Foundation and Alzheimer’s Association are long term collaborators in addressing the wandering crisis.

-Most appropriate medical IDs for Alzheimer's and layering protection
+Most appropriate medical IDs for Alzheimer's, and how to layer protection

-For those with Alzheimer’s it is best practice to apply a swiss cheese approach with medical IDs, meaning the more layers of protection, the better.
+For those with Alzheimer’s, it’s best practice to use multiple IDs.
+The more layers of protection, the better.
 For example, you might pair a bracelet for Alzheimer’s with a bright ID tag and an ID sticker on the person’s mobility device.
 Bright colors can be especially useful for helping others identify a less traditional medical ID tag.

 While many folks with Alzheimer’s are fine with wearing a medical ID bracelet, jewelry is not for everyone.
 Some elderly adults with Alzheimer’s or other cognitive challenges have a problem with an ever-present bracelet.
 Though for those who tolerate a bracelet, unremovable medical IDs for Alzheimer’s can be a good way to make sure the ID is not removed, during a wandering incident for example.

-Non-removable IDs for Alzheimer’s have intentionally difficult-to-open clasps that require 2 hands to open, such as recommended by Alzheimer’s organizations.
+Non-removable IDs for Alzheimer’s have intentionally a difficult-to-open clasp (often called a “sister hook”) that requires 2 hands to open, such as recommended by Alzheimer’s organizations.
 To make the bracelet more difficult to remove, it can be placed on the person’s writing hand.

-A common question is Does my loved one need a medical ID if they have a tracking device?
+A common question is: Does my loved one need a medical ID if they have a tracking device?
 Yes, the more layers of identification, the better.
-Additionally, pairing IDs and tracking devices with a MedicAlert Protection Plan that includes Wandering Support also offers another layer of protection in incidents where wandering occurs.
+Additionally, pairing IDs and tracking devices with a MedicAlert Protection Plan that includes Safe & Found services also provides an important layer of protection in incidents where wandering occurs.

 Here are some alternative Medical IDs for Alzheimer’s:

-The portability and scope of personal medical information they provide make Smart IDs a great alternative to traditional jewelry and wearable IDs, not just in emergency situations, but also for doctor visits, home healthcare providers, or for access by other caregivers.
+The portability and scope of personal medical information they provide make Smart IDs a great alternative (or addition) to traditional jewelry and wearable IDs.
+They’re useful in emergency situations, but also for doctor visits, home healthcare providers, or for access by other caregivers.
 Because they are digitally linked to your MedicAlert full profile, your information is automatically updated with any changes to your profile.

 Apple Watches have become popular among all age groups.
 They are such an easily-accessible resource for all kinds of information, MedicAlert developed an ID specifically for Apple Watches.
 Although they are considered wearable, these attachable tags slide onto the silicone band of an Apple Watch, so they don’t require the addition of an entirely new piece of jewelry.
 The engravable tags are rust-proof, water-proof and made of stainless steel.
 They are available in multiple colors and several size options for compatibility with different sizes of Apple Watches.